Heniker/Starsector-Mods/README.md

 ```

 ### Develop
-During development mod should be placed in starsector mods folder.
+During development repo should be placed in starsector mods folder.

 For debugging add following to `vmparams` file in starsector directory: